-Death House – aka DeathHouse – is a 2017 American horror feature film written and directed by Harrison Smith (The Special; Camp Dread) and based on an original story by the late Gunnar Hansen (Leatherface in the original Texas Chain Saw Massacre).
+Death House – aka DeathHouse – is a 2017 American horror feature film written and directed by Harrison Smith (The Special; Camp Dread) and was based on an original story by the late Gunnar Hansen (Leatherface in the original Texas Chain Saw Massacre).

 During an exclusive tour, a power breakdown inside a secret prison known as the Death House sends two agents fighting through a labyrinth of horrors while being pursued by a ruthless army of roaming inmates.

 As they fight to escape, the agents push toward the lowest depths of the facility where they learn a supernatural group of evil beings are their only chance for survival…